stelltec/aerlytix-website-v2/src/products/lease-cashflow-forecasting.md

 ---
 title: 'Lease Cashflow Forecasting'
 header: 'Lease structuring <br>for every deal type'
-summary: 'With thousands of owned and managed leased assets within Aerlytix the platform has matured into the most sophisticated industry model'
+summary: 'With thousands of owned and managed leased assets the model has matured into the most sophisticated in the industry'
 ---

 <!-- Start marketing section -->